blatzwave/offshore-sailing/README.md

 ## Running locally

 1. Install nodejs (www.nodejs.org)
-2. Clone repo to loacal folder
+2. Clone repo to local folder
-3. Navigate to /src folder using your command line
+3. Navigate to project folder using your command line
-4. Run: `node index.js` to run local server
+4. Run: `node run dev` to run local server
 5. Use browser to visit `localhost:3000`

 # Contributions are welcome! #